-Members of the campus community are not permitted to raise funds or sell products on campus without permission from the Executive Director for Campus Life.
+Campus community members are not allowed to raise funds or sell products on campus without permission from Campus Life.
 No one, including members of the campus community, is permitted to solicit, raise funds, or sell products in the residential facilities.